holo-apollo/holo-site/README.md

 #### Functional stuff

-- Language select always shows UK initially
 - Make margin above material-ui smaller

+- Try using react-helmet-async to fix the deprecation warning
 - Use Yup schemas for validation
-- Try using react-helmet-async to fix the deprecation warning
 - Upgrade material-ui to v4 (if used)

 #### Dev stuff